-5 Willeit et al., 2015; Ganopolski et al., 2016) and carbon cycle operation during the last glacial cycle (Brovkin et al., 2012).
-As it has been shown in Ganopolski and Roche (2009), temporal dynamics of the Atlantic meridional overturning circulation (AMOC) during glacial terminations in CLIMBER-2 are very sensitive to the magnitude of freshwater flux to the North Atlantic.
+As it has been shown in Ganopolski and Roche (2009), temporal dynamics of the Atlantic meridional overturning circulation (AMOC) during glacial terminations in CLIMBER-2 is very sensitive to the magnitude of freshwater flux.
 To explore different possible deglaciation evolutions, together with the standard model version, we performed an additional suit of simulations where the component of freshwater flux into the ocean originated from melting of ice sheets was uniformly scaled up or down by up to 10%.
 This rather small change in the freshwater forcing (typically smaller than 0.02 Sv) does not affect AMOC dynamic appreciably during most of time but does induce a strong impact during deglaciations (see below).
 Other modifications of the climate-ice sheet component of the model are described in the Appendix.

-- The ocean carbon cycle model includes modules for marine biota, oceanic biogeochemistry, and deep ocean sediments.
-Biological processes in the euphotic zone (the upper 100 m in the model) are explicitly resolved using the model for plankton dynamics by Six and Maier-Reimer (1996).
-The sediment diagenesis model (Archer, 1996; Brovkin et al., 2007) calculates burial of CaCO3 in the deep sea, while shallow-water CaCO3 sedimentation is simulated based on the coral reef model (Kleypas, 1997) driven by sea level change.
-Silicate and carbonate weathering rates are scaled to the runoff from the land surface; they are also affected by sea level change (Munhoven, 2002).
-Compare to Brovkin et al (2012) the carbon - 20 cycle model has been modified in several aspects.
-Similar to Brovkin et al. (2012), the efficiency of nutrients utilization in the Southern Ocean is set to be proportional to the dust deposition rate (see Appendix), which in the case of one-way coupling is prescribed to be proportional to the dust deposition in EPICA ice core.
+The carbon cycle component used in this study incorporates several modifications compared to our previous studies with CLIMBER-2.
+Similar to Brovkin et al. (2012), the efficiency of nutrients utilization in the Southern Ocean is set to be proportional to the dust deposition rate, which in the case of one-way coupling is prescribed to be proportional to the dust deposition in EPICA ice core.
 However, in the fully coupled experiment, the dust deposition rate over the Southern Ocean has been computed from simulated sea level (see Appendix).
-This means that in the fully interactive run (see below) we did not use explicitly any paleoclimate data to drive the model and the orbital - 25 forcing was the only driver of the Earth system dynamics.
+This means that in the fully interactive run (see below) we did not use explicitly any paleoclimate data to drive the model and the orbital forcing was the only driver of the Earth system dynamics.
 In the marine carbon cycle component, we also account for a dependence of the remineralization depth on ocean temperature following Segschneider and Bendtsen (2013) (see Appendix).
 In the previous studies, remineralization depth was kept constant.

 The CLIMBER-2 model used in earlier studies of glacial carbon cycle did not include long-term terrestrial carbon pools such as permafrost carbon, peat and carbon buried beneath the ice sheets.
-In the present version of the model these pools are
+In the present version of the model these pools are included.

-30 included.
 The model also accounts for peat accumulation.
 Modification of the terrestrial carbon cycle components is described in detail in the Appendix.
 For simulation of atmospheric radiocarbon during the last glacial termination we used the rate of C production following scenario by Hain et al. (2014) which is based on the production model by Kovaltsov et al. (2012).